I’m back again after a week away from home.

 Deep penetrating sorrow soaked my being.
 Tears filled my eyes as they wandered up and down, putting together the totality of this human loss through time.

 Joy and sorrowing, like oil and water sloshed around inside my being.
 Neither fully mixing with the other.
 Yet somehow both became emulsified by the intense emotional energy of this place.
 I wanted to get up and run away.
 But I did not.
 I could not!
-I had to stay and let this place, these people, have their way with my soul.
+I stayed and let this place, these people, have their way with my soul.

 Political prevarication?
 Bungling bureaucracy?
 Self serving generals?
 Blind idiotic patriotism?
 My anger?
 Now, in this time and place, all of them are irrelevant!